 Future treatments- Probiotics for pain relief

 The role of probiotics in pain relief is not established yet as this research area is still in its infancy.
 But it is expected to be significant.
-Our bodies and guts host hundreds of types of bacteria, and other microorganisms such as viruses, protozoa, and fungi.
-In our body, the ratio of human DNA to bacterial DNA is approximately 1:100.
+Our bodies host hundreds of types of bacteria, and other microorganisms such as viruses, protozoa, and fungi.
+The ratio of human DNA to bacterial DNA in our bodies is approximately 1:100.

-The cities of microbes in our body are busy, churning out hormones or hormonal precursors (e.g. dopamine, serotonin, and histamines).
-They have a role in what molecules make it into the brain by controlling the composition of the brain’s barrier layer- called the blood-brain barrier.
+These cities of microbes are busy churning out hormones or hormonal precursors (e.g. dopamine, serotonin, and histamines).
+They have a role in what molecules enter the brain by controlling the composition of the blood-brain barrier.

 The information provided in our blog posts is for informational purposes only and is not intended as a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this blog.